drewjcooper/drewjcooper.github.io/_drafts/misusing-system-random.md

 Console.WriteLine(instancePerNextDuration / singleInstanceDuration);
 ```

-On my machine, running this code in LINQPad, the code consistently outputs a
+On my machine, running this code in [LINQPad](https://linqpad.net), the code
-number between 20 and 30.
-That is, it's 20-30 times more expensive to create a
+consistently outputs a number between 20 and 30.
+That is, it's 20-30 times more
-new instance of `System.Random` for each call to `Next()`, than to use a single
+expensive to create a new instance of `System.Random` for each call to `Next()`,
-instance for all calls.
+than to use a single instance for all calls.
+And that's not even considering the
+GC pressure caused by all those extra objects.

+## Pseudo-Non-Random Numbers

 But that's not the only problem.
 Creating a new instance of `System.Random`
 creates a new state machine for generating pseudo-random numbers.
 Initialising a
 new state machine for each number generated compromises the randomness of the
 values.

-This is exacerbated by the way the state machine is initialised, but
-we'll talk more about that in the next post about seeding.
+And from our previous discussion of the way that seeding works, it
+should be clear that, if you're requesting multiple random numbers in a short
+period of time, say rolling 5 dice for a game of Yahtzee, then there's a good
+change that you'll end up with a run of the same number.

+## Conclusion

-For now, the takeaway is, don't create an instance of `System.Random` for each
+So, don't create an instance of `System.Random` for each call to `Next()`.
-call to `Next()`.
-Create a single instance once, then use it to generate all the
+Create a single instance once, then use it to generate all the random numbers
-random numbers you need.

-# Seeding

-# Not thread safe

-# The right way
-# Testing non-deterministic code deterministically
+you need.
+Unless you're generating random numbers in multiple threads.
+But
+that's the topic for next time.